How to make your work environment more positive

 The employee onboarding process is arguably one of the more important processes for employees.
 It is their first introduction to your company and what they see during the onboarding process will be what they internalize for the remainder of their stay.

-That is why it is important to establish your company culture from the beginning, and make it understood what the mission and goal of the company are.
+That is why it is important to establish your company culture from the beginning, and make it understood what the mission and goal of the company are when onboarding new employees.
 This is also where employees should learn about their resources, and what is available to them to help them feel comfortable and welcome at your company.

 Adjust the culture at the top